ous-uio-bioinfo-core/batch-adjust-warning-reports/reanalysis/Towfic2014/reproductionreport_towfic.md

 ```

 > We then corrected for batch variation with ComBat [17] as implemented in the SVA package of R [18].
-Each microarrays chip designation was supplied a batch label; there were 18 batches in all.
-The labels for the treatments (i.e. drug product, reference standard) were added as covariates.
+Each microarray’s chip designation was supplied a batch label; there were 18 batches in all.
+The labels for the treatments (i.e. drug product, reference standard…) were added as covariates.

 ```r